Unidata/tds/docs/src/public/userguide/pages/thredds/ViewersRef.md

 In previous versions of the TDS, we also included the following Java WebStart Viewers:

-* a NetCDF-Java ToolsUI link to any direct dataset that has an ID
+* a NetCDF-Java ToolsUI link to any direct dataset that has an ID.
 * an IDV link to any dataset that has an OPeNDAP service and has a DataType of GRID.

+{%include note.html content="
-However, Java WebStart [has been deprecated as of version 9](https://www.oracle.com/technetwork/java/javase/9-deprecated-features-3745636.html#JDK-8184998){:target="_blank"}, and we have removed such viewers from the TDS.
+Java WebStart [has been deprecated as of version 9](https://www.oracle.com/technetwork/java/javase/9-deprecated-features-3745636.html#JDK-8184998){:target='_blank'}, and we have removed such viewers from the TDS.
+"%}

 The TDS also supports three ways to configure other custom viewer links.